Statistical hyperbolicity in Teichm\"uller space: The geometry of statistically thick geodesics

 Our techniques rely on controlling the fraction of time a Teichm\"uller geodesic spends in a given thick part $\T_\epsilon$.
 We call this quantity the \emph{thick-stat}; for a nondegenerate geodesic segment $[x,y]\subset \T(S)$ it is denoted by

 where $y_s$ is the time--$s$ point on the geodesic ray from $x$ through $y$.
 Thus $[x,y]\subset \T_\epsilon$ is equivalent to $\thickfrac_\epsilon[x,y]=1$.
-In the following subsections, we will show that negative curvature properties similar to those mentioned above for thick geodesics also hold when $\thickfrac_\epsilon$ is merely bounded away from zero.
+In the following subsections, we will show that negative-curvature properties similar to those mentioned above for thick geodesics also hold when $\thickfrac_\epsilon$ is merely bounded away from zero.